 On May 1, 1992, the third day of the 1992 Los Angeles riots, 77th Street Area Officer Liddy was en route to the police station, traveling on the Harbor Freeway.
 He approached the Florence Avenue off-ramp, which is commonly used by 77th Street Area officers reporting to work.
 During the riots, a team of officers had been assigned to the off-ramp to guarantee the safety of arriving officers.
 As he exited the freeway, Officer Liddy saw that the assigned patrol was gone.
 A nearby parked car tried to cut him off, then pulled alongside of his car.
 Three suspects began shouting epithets at Officer Liddy and threatened to kill him.
 A gun fight ensued.
 Afterwards, two suspects were taken into custody and the third lay mortally wounded.

-After the outbreak of the Los Angeles riots on April 29, 1992, 77th Street Area Officers Nee and Phillips were enroute to the 77th Street Area Command Post that had been established.
+After the outbreak of the Los Angeles riots on April 29, 1992, 77th Street Area Officers Phillips and her partner were enroute to the 77th Street Area Command Post that had been established.
 They heard an emergency radio call that a woman trapped in a vehicle was being assaulted with rocks and bottles.
 The officers sped to the scene, where Officer Phillips drew her sidearm, forcing the mob to back away from herself and her partner.
 Despite being pummeled with rocks and bottles, the officers were able to rescue the unconscious victim.
 They administered first aid to the motorist as they transported her to the hospital.

 Officer Puis was among the Metropolitan Division officers assigned to protect Police and Fire Department personnel performing rescue missions during the 1992 riots.
 On April 30, 1992, he responded to a major commercial structure fire near the Nickerson Gardens Housing Project, which had experienced numerous incidents of sniping and armed attacks against police and fire units.
 Officer Puis effectively located and rendered ineffective sniper assaults on fire fighters, other police officers, and himself.